hrithinnnn/TerraScheduler-Frontend/README.md

 Terraformers can mark their off-hours from their profile page.
 Off-hours are the times when they are not available for appointments during the day.
 To mark off-hours, terraformers need to select the date, start and end times of their off-hours.

 ## Conclusion
 This documentation provides an overview of the scheduling app for terraformers.
-The app allows terraformers to schedule appointments with each other, view their upcoming appointments, update their profile, and mark off-hours.
+The app allows terraformers to schedule appointments with each other, view their upcoming appointments and mark off-hours.